Overview

 Financial information

-and has not been the subject of a bankruptcy proceeding.
+commitments to clients and has not been the subject of bankruptcy proceedings.